Brandon-Sickler/lumber-tracker-mobile/lumber-tracker-mobile/README.md

-# EnVtory - Mobile Application
+# EnVtory Mobile - React Native Application

-A comprehensive mobile application for tracking lumber through various processing stages in a lumber mill.
-This is the mobile component of EnVtory, built with React Native and Expo, helping manage inventory and monitor lumber from initial receipt through final processing.
+The mobile component of the EnVtory lumber processing management system.
+Built with React Native and Expo, this application provides field workers with an intuitive interface for tracking lumber through various processing stages.

+> **Note**: This is part of the larger EnVtory system.
+See the main [README.md](../README.md) for the complete project overview.

 ## 🏭 Overview